aquasecurity/kube-hunter/src/README.md

     do_something_with_host(self.event.host) # normal access
 ```

-If another Hunter subscribes to the events that this Hunter publishes, if can  access the `event.certificate`.
+If another Hunter subscribes to the events that this Hunter publishes, it can  access the `event.certificate`.

 ## Proving Vulnerabilities
 The process of proving vulnerabilities, is the base concept of the Active Hunting.